MarkPflug/Sylvan/docs/Csv/Examples.md

 ### CSV Data Binder example

-The `Sylvan.Data` library includes a generic data binder which makes it very easy to bind to stronly typed objects.
+The `Sylvan.Data` library includes a generic data binder which makes it very easy to bind to strongly typed objects.
 This data binder can be used with any `DbDataReader` instance, and is not specific to `Sylvan.Data.Csv`.

 ```